phiSgr/gatling-grpc/kt/README.md

 a `scala.Function1` is created that contains the logic directly, rather than a wrapper object that calls the wrapped function object.

-When `checkIf` is called in Java, a wrapper will be created.
+When `checkIf` is called in Java, a wrapper will have to be created.
 But in the code there is no loss of ergonomics, despite the use of Kotlin function type.